 - 1/2 cup hot water

-- 1 can of organic refried beans — the kind at that link are even pre-soaked for less gas easier digestion, and more nutrition!
+- 1 can of organic refried beans — the kind at that link are pre-soaked for less gas (also easier digestion, and more nutrition!)

-- Now you have your meat mixture all ready to put into tortillas with anything else you like–organic ingredients are best: lettuce, cheese, sour cream, chopped avocado, salsa, Kent likes Spanish rice inside his burritos, also try this probiotic salsa!
+- Now you have your meat mixture all ready to put into tortillas with anything else you like–organic ingredients are best: lettuce, cheese, sour cream, chopped avocado, salsa, Kent likes Spanish rice inside his burritos too.

-Try to find some tortillas with a short ingredient label (preferably without soybean/vegetable oil, trans fats, or HFCS…yeah right), or even better, make your own tortillas!
+Try to find some tortillas with a short ingredient label (preferably without soybean/vegetable oil, trans fats, or HFCS!), or even better, make your own tortillas!
 Update: lately I've been finding organic tortillas right at our grocery store!

 To make these grassfed beef burritos even better: